How To Subtract in Google Sheets with a Formula

 The subtraction formula in Google Sheets is actually much the same as how you would subtract numerical values with a calculator.
 The one difference is that you must always enter the equals (=) sign in the fx bar first and place the formula after it.
 You can include either actual numbers or spreadsheet cell references in the formula.

-For an example, select the cell C3 in a Google Sheets spreadsheet.
-Enter the formula ‘=250-200’ in the fx bar, and press the Return key.
-C3 will now include the total 50.
+For example, select the cell C3 in a Google Sheets spreadsheet.
+Enter the formula ‘=250-200’ in the fx bar, then press the Enter key.
+The total of 50 will appear in cell C3.

 Alternatively, you can subtract values entered in spreadsheet cells instead.
 For example, subtract the values you entered in cells B3 and B4 for the MINUS function.
 Select B6 and input ‘=B3-B4’ in the function bar.
 B6 will now include the total of B3-B4, which is otherwise 30.